jaysayre/HomeworkTemplate/README.md

 ### Linux ###
 1. Download latest version of TexLive
+2. Download this Git Repo
 I found the instructions here to be helpful: [How to Install "Vanilla" TexLive](http://tex.stackexchange.com/questions/1092/how-to-install-vanilla-texlive-on-debian-or-ubuntu)
-2. Copy fonts to fonts folder - I'm not sure if this is the right folder
+3. Copy fonts to fonts folder - I'm not sure if this is the right folder

 > sudo cp fonts/* /usr/share/fonts/opentype;
 > sudo fc-cache -fsv